Akki789/Acciojob-Portal-Contests/README.md

 # Acciojob-Portal-Contests
-All solved questions from the Acciojob's Portal
+All solved questions of contests from the Acciojob's Portal